Table of Contents

 Clear out a closet and identify at least one item to toss or give away.

-It is a symbolic and physical act for letting go that will feel really good!
+It is a symbolic and physical act of letting go that will feel really good!

 Take a moment to enjoy simple breathwork, allowing the exhale to be longer than the inhale.